nilsmagnus/folketelling/README.md

 # folketelling

-Learning golang and angular2, step by step.
+Learning golang and a bit of angular2.js, step by step.

 Deployed at https://folketelling.herokuapp.com/